 Transverse abdominus – where the rectus abdominis is positioned vertically on the front of your abdomen, the transverse abdominus (TVA) encircles your waistline horizontally.
 Its primary function is compressing your abdominal contents, which it does to increase intra-abdominal pressure to increase the stiffness of your lumbar spine.
 Working not unlike a weightlifting belt, TVA helps support and stabilize your spine from within.

-Top 10 Best Cable Crunch Substitute
+10 Best Cable Crunch Alternatives and Substitute

 The main advantage of cable crunches is that they allow you to increase the weight so you can fatigue your muscles without having to resort to high reps.
 However, like any exercise, even cable crunches can lose their potency if you do them too often.